graup/django-prompt-responses/docs/views.rst

     Provide prompt and prompt_instance to a view.

-    Tries to get prompt by looking up the pk parameter from thr request url.
+    Tries to get prompt by looking up the pk parameter from the request URL.
     Override get_prompt() to choose a different way of obtaining the prompt object.

+    Example usage

     .. code-block:: python